icaroribeiro/nuveo-code-challenge/README.md

 $ docker-compose up -d
 ```

-(P.S.: Because of the dependencies related to the back-end service, it may take some time to it attaches to other services properly.
+(P.S.
+Because of the dependencies related to the back-end service, it may take some time to it attaches to other services properly.
 Then, to confirm if everything is up and running ok use the command *docker container ls -a*)

 If there are no errors, the API *endpoints* will be accessed using the address composed by the *host* and the HTTP server port **8080**.
 For example: